Can you get a pap smear while pregnant? What are the advantages, and are there any risks? We explain everything you need to know.

 - Can a doctor tell if you are pregnant during a pap smear?

 - Can you get a pap smear while pregnant?
 The bottom line

 What does a pap smear do?

-A pap smear takes cells from your cervix so that they can be checked for cancer or changes that could lead to cervical cancer.
+A pap smear takes cells from your cervix (opening of your womb from your vagina) so that they can be checked for cancer or changes that could lead to cervical cancer.

 HPV is a very common virus: there were about 43 million HPV infections diagnosed in 2018 alone.

 In many cases, the infection clears up without causing any problems.

 HPV plays a role in causing most cervical cancers, and therefore, that is why it is routinely checked with a PAP smear.

 The good news is a pap smear is hugely effective in managing the risks of cervical cancer.